 - Clinical data – vitals, general medical and neurologic examinations, past medical history, medications, clinical diagnosis and diagnostic subtype

 - Cognitive and behavioral assessments – NACC UDS cognitive and FTD batteries, AVLT, Digit symbol, ADAS-Cog, TabCat, FAQ, GDS, NPI-Q, Amsterdam IADL

-- Magnetic resonance, amyloid (florbetaben) and tau (flortaucipir) PET images
+- Magnetic resonance, amyloid (florbetaben), tau (flortaucipir) and glucose metabolism (FDG) PET images

 - Imaging summary measures – cortical and subcortical volumetric data, amyloid PET summary measures extracted after normalization to whole cerebellum and tau PET summary measures extracted after normalization to cerebellar gray matter regions to quantify amyloid and tau PET data.
 FDG summary measures after normalization to pons to quantify glucose metabolic rate.

 LEADS collects peripheral blood (plasma, serum, PBMC) and cerebrospinal fluid from participants.
 Interested investigators are encouraged to apply to use of this limited resource.